The CADE ATP System Competition

 - The TPTP tags problems that are designed specifically to be suited or

 ill-suited to some ATP system, calculus, or control strategy as

-biased, and they are excluded from the competition.
+They are excluded from the competition.

-- The problems are syntactically non-propositional.
+- The problems must be syntactically non-propositional.

 - The TPTP uses system performance data in the Thousands of Solutions